-THE winter months in Perth are usually cold and wet and this year has been no exception, with several storms battering the city and suburbs.
+THE winter months in Perth are usually cold and wet and this year has been no exception, with several storms and heavy rain battering the city and suburbs.

 These conditions can cause damage to properties, fences, gardens and trees.

 Depending on the severity of the damage, most homeowners can repair or tidy up themselves.

 However, what happens if you’re a property owner in the process of selling your home?

 REIWA councillor Hayden Groves said if you have recently sold your property and it is under contract when the storm damage is caused, Clause 8 of the Joint Form of General Conditions relating to ‘Risk’ comes into play.